wenxichen/claude-computer-use-macos-tool-use/README.md

 This is a proof of concept for using AI agent as an evolving knowledge base for other AI agents.

-This uses Anthropic's Computer Use model to perform tasks on MacOS with multiple agents working together.
-Juji's AI agents are used as the knowledge base.
-The program runs the native MacOS.
-It uses Claude 3.5 Sonnet to perform tasks on your Mac by simulating mouse and keyboard actions.
+This uses Anthropic's Computer Use model to perform tasks on MacOS while it interacts with a Juji AI agent which acts as an external knowledge bases.
+The default model in use is Claude 3.5 Sonnet to perform tasks on your Mac by simulating mouse and keyboard actions.
 Please use this with caution.

 > [!CAUTION]
 > - **Security Risks:** This script allows claude to control your computer's mouse and keyboard and run bash commands.
 Use it at your own risk.